ctriandafillou/protocols/RNAtagseq.md

         - Add 200uL fresh 80% EtOH without removing from magnet, incubate for 30sec, Pipette off supernatant.
         - Repeat 80% EtOH wash.
 Let air dry for 2min
     - Elute off beads with 24 uL nuclease free water
-    - Take 5 uL of each sample and proceed to 1st ligation
-    - QC: Save 1.2 uL from remaining RNA before addition of SUPERase-IN
-    - Run 11 random samplings on Agilent RNA pico chip to check the fragmentation profile of each batch of 32
-    - Add 1uL SUPERase-IN (20U/uL) to the remaining material and store at -80°C.
-        - this can be used as backup if it is necessary to repeat process

     _PAUSE POINT_

+5. Quantify fragmented RNA by Bioanalyzer
+    - Take 1 uL of each sample, dilute into 5 uL total, and run on the standard RNA chip (unless v. low amounts of starting material, then run on the Nano chip).
+This will also allow you to see how well the fragmentation worked (may vary by sample).
+    - Using the concentrations obtained, determine how much of each sample to carry on to the next step using the following guidelines:
+        - Don't exceed 5 ug total
+        - The max volume (for each sample) for the first ligation is 5 uL
+        - The goal is very precisely equal amounts of RNA for each sample.
+I determined how many ug of RNA 5 uL of the least concentrated sample would be, then back calculated how much volume would correspond to that amount for all other samples.
+I then added nuclease free water to bring the volume for each sample up to 5 uL.

-5. Ligate 3’ barcoded Adaptor: First Ligation (ssRNA/ssDNA)
+6. Ligate 3’ barcoded Adaptor: First Ligation (ssRNA/ssDNA)
     - Add 1 uL of barcoded RNATag adaptor (100 pmole = 1 uL of 100 uM) to 5 uL of dephosphorylated RNA
     - Heat at 70°C for 2 min, place in cold block on ice
     - Set up First Ligation master mix below
         NOTE:
         - All reagents except enzymes (-20°C ) should be stored at -80°C in single use aliquots and brought to room temp just before use
         - Make up mix *at room temp* so the reagents don’t start precipitating when combined (if DMSO is added directly into cold buffer it will precipitate)
-        - Pipette very slowly with wide-opening/cut tips for accurate aspiration of PEG (very viscous)
+        - Pipette very slowly with wide-opening/cut tips for accurate aspiration of PEG (very viscous).
+Wide-opening tips can be made by cleaning a NEW razor with 50% ethanol and RNAse-Zap and using it to cut the end off 200 uL filter tips.
         - When setting up mix for multiple reactions include 25% extra to account for pipetting error due to the viscosity

             | Reagent (for Ligation master)    |  1 rxn  | 40 rxns |